osama127001/Multinode-Ambari-Cluster/README.md

 * after the above command, it will ask for the password, if the password was not set earlier, then we get get the password using:

               grep 'password' /var/log/mysqld.log

+* The first step that you have to perform is to change the password using the `ALTER USER` command, because without changing password you cannot query anything when MySQL is just installed, so execute the following command:

+              ALTER USER 'root'@'localhost' IDENTIFIED BY 'Ambari123!';

 * Once we are logged in, we have to create a user and set a password that matches the ambari-setup configuration and MySQL, so for that we have to reduce the level of password strength policy, for that we can use the given command to check if the `validate_password_policy` is high or not: